kunlabora/event-sourced-magnum-sal/README.md

 1) You also **can** remove a miner when there would still be another miner left after removal
 ![](imgs/chainrule-6.png)

-### The actual kata exercise
-Make sure no impossible states can occur according to the Magnum Sal rules, but only stick to implementing the Chain Rule.

-Postpone creating domain classes as long as possible, purely rely on the `EventStream` instead.

-Keep your events as fine-grained as possible, and **always** in past tense.

-Forget about two players and the town and the corridors.
-Just focus on the mine shaft and the chain rule

-1) Player 1 places a miner in the mineshaft's first spot.
-1) Player 1 removes a miner in the mineshaft's first spot.
-1) Player 1 places a miner in the mineshaft's first spot again.
-1) Player 1 places a miner in the mineshaft's second spot.
-1) Player 1 removes their miner in the first spot. <-- this should be an illegal move, because the first spot should be occupied according to the chain rule.

-`MineShaftPosition` already contains some validation and util functions that'll prove useful, check out the tests to see how it works.

 ## Magnum Sal rules
 It does!